RayHackett/enzymm/README.md

 ## ⚖️ License

-This software is provided under the [MIT](https://choosealicense.com/licenses/mit/).
-Though born and concieved at the [EMBL-EBI](https://www.ebi.ac.uk/) in Hinxton, UK in the [Thornton Group](https://www.ebi.ac.uk/research/thornton/), `EnzyMM` is now developed by Raymund Hackett and the [Zeller Group](https://zellerlab.org/) at the [Leiden University Medical Center](https://www.lumc.nl/en/) in Leiden in the Netherlands with continuing support from the Thornton Group.
+This software is provided under an [MIT](https://choosealicense.com/licenses/mit/) licence.
+Though conceived at the [EMBL-EBI](https://www.ebi.ac.uk/) in Hinxton, UK in the [Thornton Group](https://www.ebi.ac.uk/research/thornton/), `EnzyMM` is now developed by Raymund Hackett and the [Zeller Group](https://zellerlab.org/) at the [Leiden University Medical Center](https://www.lumc.nl/en/) in Leiden in the Netherlands with continuing support from the Thornton Group.